brianbuie/node-kit/README.md

 ### Method clear

 > ⚠️ Warning!
-This deletes the directory, make sure it's not
+This deletes the directory!

 ```ts
 clear()